sigscale/ocs/README.md

 Unit Reservation (SCUR) and Event Charging with Unit Reservation (ECUR) in CS, PS and IMS domains with both centralized and distributed unit determination.
-Non-3GPP access is supported with for ePDG with either internal HSS or proxy over SWm to external HSS.
+Non-3GPP access is supported with for ePDG with either internal HSS or proxy over SWx to external HSS.

 ### [RADIUS](http://tools.ietf.org/html/rfc2865)
 The OCS acts as an authentication, authorization and accounting (AAA) server